DCC-EX/dcc-ex.github.io/docs/ex-csb1/index.rst

 After the success of our EX-CommandStation software and then the EX-MotorShield8874, which allowed modellers to build their own setups, we realized there was a need for something even simpler.
 The DCC-EX Team wanted to create a solution that would appeal to a wider range of modellers, especially those who might not feel as confident with the electronics and software or those who just prefer to spend time enjoying their layouts instead of tinkering with tech.

 We wanted to keep the sense of accomplishment that comes with a DIY project, but make it much easier, smaller, and more "plug-and-play".
 After all, most of us would rather focus on running our trains than on troubleshooting wiring or connections.
 Whether you consider yourself a Conductor, Tinkerer, or Engineer, you might appreciate an all-in-one solution that saves time and space, and reduces complexity.
-So we asked ourselves, "What features would the ideal entry level command station have?".
+So we asked ourselves, "What features would the ideal entry-level yet expandible command station have?".
 And that's how the |EX-CSB1| was born.

 How can I get one?
 ==================